Lobuche Peak Climbing - 17 Days

 • Dinner and overnight stay at the teahouse

-Traveler’s note: While entering the Imja Valley today it common to see lots of yak herds.
-The next day we have our second and last acclimatization day.
+Traveler’s note: While entering the Imja Valley today, it is common to see lots of yak herds.
+The next day, we have our second and last acclimatization day.

 Altitude: 4,350m